manorrock/assistant/ROADMAP.md

 - [x] Add a web scraper tool to scrape web pages and extract data
 - [x] Refactor to move all non-UI commands into a separate Maven module (command)
 - [x] Strengthen ProcessExecutionTool description to be clear on when to use it
-- [ ] Refactor to move all tools into a separate Maven module (tool)
+- [x] Refactor to move all tools into a separate Maven module (tool)
-- [ ] Add a tool to scaffold a Maven project using Maven archetypes
+- [x] Add a tool to scaffold a Maven project using Maven archetypes
 - [ ] Refactor all implementations to use a shared Assistant Executor (CLIExecutor)
-- [ ] Add a /task create command to create a structured task plan for a given task
+- [ ] Add building of a Windows installer (MSI) to the build process similar to the one used for the MacOS installer (DMG)

 # Next+1 release
-- [ ] Refactor to move all LLM related code into a separate Maven module (llm)
-- [ ] Add a /task execute command to execute a given task plan
 - [ ] Refactor NetBeansControllerTopComponent to AssistantTopComponent
-- [ ] Add building of a Windows installer (MSI) to the build process similar to the one used for the MacOS installer (DMG)
+- [ ] Add a /plan create command to create a structured plan for a given PROMPT
 - [ ] Refactor Eclipse plugin to be a flat structure in com.manorrock.asistant.eclipse package
+- [ ] Add a /plan execute command to execute a given plan
+- [ ] Refactor IntelliJControllerTopComponent.kt to AssistantToolWindow.kt
 - [ ] Add command category system for organizing and grouping related commands
-- [ ] Refactor IntelliJControllerTopComponent.kt to AssistantToolWindow.kt
-- [ ] Add a Spring Boot application to expose the CLI as an MCP server
 - [ ] Refactor all code in CLI except for the main and call method into a separate class called
       CLIProcessor with setters and getters for instance variables and make the CLI call method call the process method of the CLIProcessor class.
+- [ ] Add a Spring Boot application to expose the Assistant as an MCP server
+- [ ] Refactor to use the sync chat method instead of doing it asynchronously
 - [ ] Add WebSearchTool (DuckDuckGo)

 # Next+2 release
-- [ ] Refactor to use the sync chat method instead of doing it asynchronously
+- [ ] Refactor to push up input and output handling all the way to the CLIProcessor process method
 - [ ] Add a DatabaseTool to connect to a database and execute SQL commands
-- [ ] Refactor to push up input and output handling all the way to the CLIProcessor process method
+- [ ] Refactor to use Manorrock standard trigger workflow
 - [ ] Add a Bing search tool (WebSearchTool)
 - [ ] Refactor away old LLM commands and only expose the new LLM commands
 - [ ] Add a WorkflowTool to create, manage and execute workflows using a simple DSL structured as JSON